denten-books/plain-text/0-chapter.md

 software to e-book readers and word processors---shapes our everyday encounter with literature and textuality.
 That medium, as I will argue throughout, should not be taken as a value-neutral conduit of information.
 Neither do I advocate for technological determinism.
-Rather, I follow Lewis Mumford and Langdon Winner in the belief; that the implementation of technical systems of all kinds changes the exercise of political power in subtle and profound ways.
-Artifacts may not hold beliefs about politics.
-Political power is exercised through them.
+Instead, I follow Lewis Mumford and Langdon Winner in the insight that the implementation of technical systems changes the exercise of political power in subtle and profound ways.
+Artifacts cannot hold beliefs about politics.
+Political power is rather exercised through them.
 Stairs do not discriminate against the walking disabled, yet the failure to enforce accessibility does.
 Typesetting software, e-book readers, and word processors similarly contain in them implicit models of discourse-formation and accessibility.
-They must literally encode definitions of what a word is or what counts for a document on a system level.
-Contemporary documents may be structured to limit access by licence or geography, that is not to mention ab

-It is our job then to recover latent forms of textuality still extent on devices from mobile phones, to laptops, and super computers, and to expose them to critical interrogation.
-The task of media archeology on the level of the operating system is a literary scholar's version of baking bread and smelting iron.
+Contemporary documents may be structured to limit access by licence, geography, or physical ability (as in the case with the sight impaired).
+It is a part of our job as literary and cultural critics then to expose and to make available to critical introspection the latent forms of textuality which manifest through the many conduits of the so-called new media: from mobile phones, to laptops, to ebook readers, to cloud computing services, and to super computers.
+To make literal the task of media archeology on the level of the device and the operating system is a media scholar's version of baking bread and smelting iron.

-The idea that "meaning" is always in some sense "operational meaning" is a proposition implicit in several related philosophical traditions.
-The first of these is pragmatism, broadly conceived.
+That idea that "meaning" is always in some sense "operational meaning" is in itself a species of pragmatism.
 William James articulates that view when he writes that "reality is seen to be grounded in a perfect jungle of concrete expediencies" [@james_pragmatisms_1907].
-For James (and, to some extent, for his fellow travelers in American pragmatism, Charles Sanders Peirce and John Dewey)[^ln-pragma-truth] the pragmatic answer to the question of truth could be reduced to the questions efficient causes and effects.
-In his essay "Pragmatism's Conception of Truth," James asks: "How will the truth be realized?
+For James for his fellow travellers, pragmatic truth answers always involved a discussion of efficient causes and effects.[^ln-pragma-truth] In his essay "Pragmatism's Conception of Truth," James asks: "How will the truth be realized?
 What concrete difference will its being true make in anyone's actual life?
 What experiences will be different from those which would obtain if the belief were false?"
-Frank Ramsey, the young British philosopher close to Ludwig Wittgenstein, was influenced by the Americans and would later write that meaning "is to be defined by reference to the actions to which asserting it would lead" [@ramsey_foundations_2013, 155].
+Frank Ramsey, the young British philosopher close to Ludwig Wittgenstein, was influenced by the Americans and would later write that meaning "is to be defined by reference to the actions to which asserting it would lead" [@ramsey_foundations_2013, 155].[^ln-pragmatism]

-[^ln-pragma-truth]: For a more thorough discussion on the topic see
-@seigfried_william_1990, @pihlstrom_structuring_1996, and @putnam_jamess_1997.

 For the pragmatist, truth-carrying propositions of the shape "X is" (as in, "the author is dead" or "art is transcendent") beg the questions of "Where?,"